-A seasoned litigator with three decades of experience, Ira A. Schochet focuses on class actions involving securities fraud.
+Ira A. Schochet is a partner in the New York office of Labaton Sucharow LLP.
+A seasoned litigator with three decades of experience, Ira focuses on class actions involving securities fraud.
 Ira has played a lead role in securing multimillion dollar recoveries in high-profile cases such as those against Countrywide Financial Corporation ($624 million), Weatherford International Ltd ($120 million), Massey Energy Company ($265 million), Caterpillar Inc. ($23 million), Autoliv Inc. ($22.5 million), and Fifth Street Financial Corp. ($14 million).

-A longtime leader in the securities class action bar, Ira represented one of the first institutional investors acting as a lead plaintiff in a post-Private Securities Litigation Reform Act case and ultimately obtained one of the first rulings interpreting the statute's intent provision in a manner favorable to investors in STI Classic Funds, et al. v.
+Ira is a longtime leader in the securities class action bar and represented one of the first institutional investors acting as a lead plaintiff in a post-Private Securities Litigation Reform Act case and ultimately obtained one of the first rulings interpreting the statute's intent provision in a manner favorable to investors in STI Classic Funds, et al. v.
 Bollinger Industries, Inc. His efforts are regularly recognized by the courts, including in Kamarasy v.
 Coopers & Lybrand, where the court remarked on "the superior quality of the representation provided to the class."
 In approving the settlement he achieved in In re InterMune Securities Litigation, the court complimented Ira's ability to secure a significant recovery for the class in a very efficient manner, shielding the class from prolonged litigation and substantial risk.

 Ira has also played a key role in groundbreaking cases in the field of merger and derivative litigation.
 In In re Freeport-McMoRan Copper & Gold Inc. Derivative Litigation, he achieved the second largest derivative settlement in the Delaware Court of Chancery history, a $153.75 million settlement with an unprecedented provision of direct payments to stockholders by means of a special dividend.
 In another first-of-its-kind case, Ira was featured in The AmLaw Litigation Daily as Litigator of the Week for his work in In re El Paso Corporation Shareholder Litigation.
 The action alleged breach of fiduciary duties in connection with a merger transaction, including specific reference to wrongdoing by a conflicted financial advisory consultant, and resulted in a $110 million recovery for a class of shareholders and a waiver by the consultant of its fee.